zackJKnight/Lineup.Coach/README.md

 Code in progress to aid my thinking about filling a lineup for a game of youth soccer.

+## Terminology

+Placement Score - a number of points that represents the player's current starting positions in relation to placement decision factors, e.g., player's preference.

+Fit score = Suitability score.
+The player's suitability for a given position.
+Composed of (values are spitball at this point):

+     - Placed this period? false = 1; true = -1
+     - Player's preference rank of position: range 0-n (where n equals number of positions) (might bench be the lowest rank in each player's pref ranking, or should it have some negative value?)
+     - Distance from ideal placement count. e.g. if each player gets 3 starts in the game and this position makes the player's 2nd start.
+Score accordingly.
+     - Placement score in relation to all other placement scores (if a player gets his preference all game and another doesn't get a single preffered position, this point will balance)

+## What I've Learned So Far

+Looping through players and trying to place ends up with cases where you would want to remove players already placed.
+Going through this taught me that you need a way to check all previous placements for fit each time you make a placement.. maybe.

+This point may have come about on a false premise (but it's true if you loop through players and try to place): After trying to loop through periods, and positions within; it's better to zoom out and attempt placement across all game positions.

+To try; score each position's fitness for the player.
+The score changes the moment a player is placed.
+Each position has an array of player's Fit score.
+     - Sort this array ascending for each position in period 1.
+     - Place, check and unplace, repeat.
+     - When period 1 is sorted, try it in period 2 and then re-balance period 1.

+Bench is just another position, but its score reflects that it is a bench.

 ## Missing Concepts

 Placing by player preference alone leaves out the fact that the Game has needs that aren't always met by the player's prefs.